PaGE: English Language Learning (X.ELL)

 X.ELL-416 Language Assessment and Classroom Practice

-Brief introduction to theory and practice in assessing students' academic English proficiency.
-Students will learn about purposes of and types of language assessments (e.g., large-scale standardized tests like WIDA ACCESS, alternative assessments like portfolios, formative assessments) and practice designing oral language assessment tasks and using rubrics to evaluate student writing.
+This course provides an introduction to theory and practice in assessing multilingual students' academic English proficiency and content knowledge.
+Students will learn about purposes of and types of language and content assessments for multilingual students (e.g., large-scale standardized tests like WIDA ACCESS, alternative assessments like portfolios, formative assessments) and practice designing assessment tasks and using rubrics to evaluate student writing.
+Students will learn to distinguish between assessing content knowledge and language proficiency and how to apply assessment findings to their teaching practice.

 Applies to requirement(s): Meets No Distribution Requirement